ProvableHQ/community/leo/MEETINGNOTES.md

 * ACL2 bin moving to another github repo.
 Will force-remove the bin branch to reduce Leo repository size.
 * Had a meeting with Damir, planning to add checksums to the theorem files.
 Add theorem generation and checking for type inference.
 * Planning to reduce verbosity of the TGC output.

 Blockers:  None.

+### Jon

+* Continued to work on improving Leo Errors.
+Everything is now documented.
+* Branch will generate a gh-pages for the crates documetnation on master.
+* Also started looking into to bits or to bytes methods, and basic types as circuits.

+Blockers:  None.